arv100kri/Cognitive-Services/Content/en-us/EntityLinking/GettingStarted.md

 # Get Started with Entity Linking API in C&#35;

-Cognitive Services Entity Linking is a natural language processing tool to help analyzing text for your application.
-It is common to align a named-entity found in a text to a relevant entry in a knowledge base.
+Microsoft's Entity Linking is a natural language processing tool to analyze text and link named-entities to relevant entries in a knowledge base.

 This tutorial explores entity linking by using the Entity Linking Client Library as a NuGet package.